CaptainValor/pts-to-epub/README.md

 # How to Remove Content Using RegEx in Sigil

+This guide assumes you've already added your HTML files into Sigil.

-1. Double-click into first HTM file
+1. Double-click into first HTML file
 2. Click top line of file
 3. Click "Find & Replace"
 4. Select "Regex" and "All HTML Files" at the bottom